urbanoanderson/vscode-coverlet/README.md

 	- Run `Coverlet Strip` on an opened `coverlet.json` report file to strip it from everything that is already tested.

-	- Run `Coverlet Filecheck` on an opened C# class file to open a coverlet report with reports for only that class.
+	- Run `Coverlet Filecheck` on an opened C# class file to open a coverlet report with reports for only that file.

 ## Debugging the extension source